What’s New in Maui For Family Travelers

 The Shops at Wailea have added a rotating series of events on Wednesday evenings including ukelele lessons (it’s recommended you sign up ahead for these; they’re popular).

-Ka’anapali is launching an Ocean Fest (above) this June to complement its annual Sailing Fest.
+Ka’anapali launched Ocean Fest (above) in June 2015 to complement its annual Sailing Fest.
 The two-day event features elite sprint races in ocean sports such as swimming, paddleboard, stand-up paddling (SUP), one-person outrigger canoe and surf ski.

 This blog is part of Weekend Travel Inspiration.
 Visit our partners: